Bio coming soon.

 From building information modelling (BIM) to advanced simulations and automation, digital tools are rapidly improving how we design and deliver projects.
 This session looks at how early-phase digitisation reduces inefficiencies, prevents rework, and unlocks the full benefits of AI across construction and manufacturing.

-The conversation will also examine how public-sector innovation initiatives — including those focused on permitting technologies and infrastructure delivery — are helping to normalise the use of digital design in federally supported projects.
+The conversation will also examine how public-sector innovation initiatives — including those focused on permitting technologies — are helping to normalise the use of digital design in federally supported projects.

 U.S. Senator Ted Budd (R-NC), Member of the Senate Committee on Armed Services and Senate Committee on Commerce, Science & Transportation (confirmed – via video)